LiquidGalaxyLAB/3D_Visualization_API/README.md

 ```
 nodemon app.js
 ```
 And in that machine, you can open a browser and go to http://localhost:3000/.
-For the rest of screens, just open the browser and go to the same link but with the IP Address instead of localhost, which can be found on top of the browser (might need to scroll a little bit)
+For the rest of screens, just open the browser and go to the same link but with the IP Address instead of localhost, which can be found on top of the browser (might need to scroll a little bit).

+The order of connection would still be the same.

 ## Controls
 * w → moves forwards (translate camera negatively on the Z axis)